 Texas law requires that CPRIT grant awards be made by contract between the applicant and CPRIT.
 CPRIT grant awards are made to institutions or organizations, not to individuals.
 Awards made under this RFA are not transferable to another institution.
 Award contract negotiation and execution will commence once the CPRIT Oversight Committee has approved an application for a grant award.
 CPRIT may require, as a condition of receiving a grant award, that the grant recipient use CPRIT's electronic Grant Management System to exchange, execute, and verify legally binding grant contract documents and grant award reports.
-Such use shall be in accordance with CPRIT's electronic signature policy as set forth in Texas Administrative Code, Title 25, Chapters 701 to 703.
+Such use shall be in accordance with CPRIT's electronic signature policy as set forth in chapter 701, section 701.25.